top of page

 MULTIMEDIA SCREENINGS

 During the Festival, multimedia exhibitions will be projected across the various venues and activities.
-During the event you'll be able to assist to the screening of the documentary "Echoes of Tradition: the Tarantella Journey".
+During some of the events, the screening of the short documentary on traditions of tarantella in Calabria and Overseas, "Echoes of Tradition: the Tarantella Journey".

 Image by David Vilches